15 Things to Do in Winter in or near Yellowstone

-1. Take a sleigh ride through an elk herd in Jackson Hole
+1. Take a sleigh ride near Yellowstone

 Up to 7,000 elk spend their winter in the National Elk Refuge, a 24,700-acre sanctuary between the town of Jackson, Wyoming and Grand Teton National Park.
 And when snow blankets the ground from mid-December to early April, you can see them up close from the safety of a horse-drawn sleigh.
 Or get a cozy view of Montana’s winter landscape by taking a sleigh ride with 320 Guest Ranch, north of Yellowstone near Big Sky.

 2. Cross-country ski past geysers in Yellowstone

 Yellowstone National Park is a fantastic place to glide through a quiet landscape on skinny skis.
 Trails range from easy groomed tracks to wild backcountry routes, and concessionaires run guided trips and rent equipment.
 Two popular trips: the Biscuit Basin Trail, which snakes through Old Faithful geyser basin, and Blacktail Plateau Trail, a challenging route on the summer Blacktail Plateau Drive.

 3. Go skiing and snowboarding at resorts near Yellowstone

 Yellowstone Country has more than its share of world-class ski and snowboard slopes.
 Options include Jackson Hole Mountain Resort near Jackson, Wyo., along with Snow King Resort minutes from downtown Jackson; Grand Targhee Resort on the west side of the Tetons near Alta, Wyo.; and Big Sky Resort in Big Sky, Mont.